 |Assoc.
 Prof. Daryl McPhee||Fisheries management / resource allocation expertise|

 |Dr Sean Pascoe||Economics and social science|

-With the exception of the chair, all candidates are independent of the Queensland Government.
+All candidates are independent of the Queensland Government.
 This is important to ensure the independent nature of the advice provided to government to underpin sustainable fisheries management decisions.

 Read the expert panel biographies for further details on background and expertise.